 The most common noted side effect of inhalation of e-liquid containing vegetable glycerin is a dry mouth, sore throat, and increased thirst.
 These symptoms usually last just a few days to a week as the body gets used to the vegetable glycerin.
 These symptoms can be lessened by drinking more water and liquids then usual for the first few weeks of using your e-cigarette.

 If you are moving from smoking traditional cigarettes to e-cigarettes, you will find there are many side effects of quitting smoking tobacco products.
 It is very easy for a new user of an e-cigarette to incorrectly attribute these quitting smoking side effects to the e-cigarette, when in fact they are likely the result of your bodies reaction to quitting smoking tobacco cigarettes.
 Side effects of quitting smoking include: Bad breath, stomach pain, nausea, constipation, increased appetite, skin breakout’s, increased coughing, insomnia, depression, vagueness, irritability, gas, dry throat, nasal drip, dizziness, vertigo.
 Many of these side effects of quitting smoking will be alleviated by using the e-cigarette.

 We sell 100% USP grade Vegetable glycerin on our Canadian electronic cigarettes store!
 You can buy your vegetable glycerin with no nicotine, or with 36mg/ml nicotine.

 Please Visit our Canadian Electronic Cigarette shop for all your e-cig needs.
 We carry a large selection of e-cigarettes, accessories, and e-liquid.
-If you are new to e-cigarettes, visit our Beginners guide, or read a few Testimonials from cigarette smokers who have switched to the e-cigarette.
+If you are new to e-cigarettes, visit our Beginners guide, or read a few Testimonials from cigarette smokers who switched to the e-cigarette.